-Not at all Definite
+Not at all Definitely

-appropriate appropriat
+appro priate a appropriate

-[ ]
+[·]

 Judge the moral appropriateness of programming autonomous self-driving cars to: STAY, killing the 10 pedestrians but leaving you unharmed.
 If the car does not stay, it will kill you but leave the 10 pedestrians unharmed.